PixNyb/dockerised-vscode/README.md

 > [!NOTE]
 > The `EXTENSION_LIST_URL` environment variable can be used to install a list of Visual Studio Code extensions from a file.
 It can also be, itself, a list of URLs separated by commas.
 The file should contain a list of Visual Studio Code extensions separated by newlines.

+> [!NOTE]
+> The `ENABLE_VNC` environment variable can be used to enable a VNC server in the container.
+It forwards the X11 display to a VNC server running on port 5900.
+You can connect to the VNC server using a VNC client (e.g. RealVNC Viewer) with no password.

 ##### Git Configuration